exercism/blog/posts/solving-parallel-letter-frequency-elixir-part-3-benchmarking-code.md

 ...

-Name                                 ips        average  deviation         median         99th % original code                    18.91 K       52.88 μs    ±26.19%          49 μs         114 μs
+Name                                 ips        average  deviation         median         99th % sequential code                  18.91 K       52.88 μs    ±26.19%          49 μs         114 μs
 concurrent code: 2 workers        8.96 K      111.59 μs    ±26.41%         103 μs         230 μs
 concurrent code: 4 workers        7.27 K      137.57 μs    ±24.44%         125 μs         285 μs
 concurrent code: 8 workers        6.00 K      166.76 μs    ±22.26%         154 μs         329 μs

 Comparison:
-original code                    18.91 K concurrent code: 2 workers        8.96 K - 2.11x slower
+sequential code                  18.91 K concurrent code: 2 workers        8.96 K - 2.11x slower
 concurrent code: 4 workers        7.27 K - 2.60x slower
 concurrent code: 8 workers        6.00 K - 3.15x slower
 ```

-For `duplicates == 1`, the concurrent code is **slower** than the original code by a significant amount.
-In fact, the code gets slower as the workers increase, with 8 workers being over **3 times slower** than the original code.
+For `duplicates == 1`, the concurrent code is **slower** than the sequential code by a significant amount.
+In fact, the code gets slower as the workers increase, with 8 workers being over **3 times slower** than the sequential code.

 I sort of expected this.
 The `text` is so short that with `duplicates == 1` there is likely to be much more time spent in breaking up the text, spawning separate processes and merging the results than the actual letter frequency computation.